|

 Fig. 1 - Installing NoMachine from the command line

-As we hinted at earlier, you can use your Raspberry Pi as either a connecting device or as a computer that you want to remotely access.
+As we hinted at earlier, you can use your Raspberry Pi as either a connecting device or as a server that you want to remotely access.
+On RPis being used as connecting clients, just install the free edition of NoMachine or NoMachine Enterprise Client if you prefer.
+On the device you want to remotely access, choose between the free edition of NoMachine or, for business environments, NoMachine Enterprise Desktop .

 Connecting from your Raspberry thin client to another computer